How Toxins Create Inflammatory Responses & Raise Stress Levels

 But if that wasn’t enough, these cytokines then recruit and activate other immune cells, keeping the inflammatory response going.

-This then results in inflammation (11).
+This then results in an inflammatory response.

 Most people today have many or all of the above situations in their body to one degree or another.
-And to the degree that they do, there may be some levels of inflammation (14).

 Even more, these toxins can build up in the body, accumulating in the cells and intestinal bacteria, and causing trouble over time.